coderefinery/data-visualization-python/content/installation.md

 - matplotlib
 - seaborn

-This one is optional (it will be demonstrated and if you can install it if you want to try it out):
+This one is optional (it will be demonstrated and you can install it if you want to try it out):
 - altair